22 April 2008

 It follows from the above that I take the most care with my writing for books: there is essentially only one chance to get it right, and the sheer number of other eyes on the text as it goes through the process provides a lot of constructive challenge.
 I take slightly less care with journalism, and (as you can no doubt tell by now) much less with blogging.

 Now, here I speak only from my personal experience, and I don’t claim it’s the same for everybody.
 Perhaps there are bloggers who lavish as much attention on drafting a blog post as I do on drafting a book chapter.
-Certainly there are book authors who evidently don’t try any harder in their books than they do in their journalism, which is not very hard to begin with.6 And of course there are entire books made out of blog posts, edited lightly if at all.
+Certainly there are book authors who evidently don’t try any harder in their books than they do in their journalism, which is not very hard to begin with. ((I’d love to provide names here, but it might be impolitic.
+You’re welcome to drink from my Guardian book-review firehose.))
+And of course there are entire books made out of blog posts, edited lightly if at all.
 So the distinctions are fluid.

 They have been fluid historically, too.
 Legend has it that Dostoyevsky wrote The Gambler in only twenty-six days, in order to pay off gambling debts.
 And plenty of writers over the ages had to survive through the hackwork of pamphleteering or dashed-off serials.
 The great counterexample to my argument, often cited by champions of web publishing, is Dickens, who published serially in magazines for decades, and didn’t change much for the bound volumes (with the famous exception of his revision of the ending to Great Expectations).
 On the other hand, Hardy revised his serially published novels extensively for the print editions of The Mayor of Casterbridge or Tess of the D’Urbervilles, considering them to represent the definitive versions.